YutaoC/My-Docs/README.md

      - [Short](Templates/Slide/Short) - For a single short topic
      - [Long](Templates/Slide/Long) - Combine several topics
  - [Poster](Templates/Poster) - This Latex template is made for crating a poster (This is made based on [this template]())
+ - [Homework](Templates/Homework) - This is a Latex template for writting formatted homework solutions.

  **[preamble.tex](Templates)** - Packages